TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 Section 1220.120 Definitions

-"Board" – A policy board composed of an elected official, or his designee, and the chief law enforcement officer, or his designee, from each participating unit of local government to oversee the operations of the MEG and make such reports to the Department as the Department may require.
+"Board" – A policy board composed of an elected official, or his/her designee, and the chief law enforcement officer, or his/her designee, from each participating unit of local government to oversee the operations of the MEG and make such reports to the Department as the Department may require.

 "Confidential Source" – Any individual, other than law enforcement personnel, who is or whose purpose is to supply intelligence information or services to the MEG Unit, whether paid or not.

-"Coordinator" – That person designated to coordinate MEG activities for the Department of Law Enforcement.
+"Coordinator" – That person designated to coordinate MEG activities for the Department of State Police.

-"Department" – The Illinois Department of Law Enforcement.
+"Department" or "DSP" – The Illinois Department of State Police.

-"Director" – The Director of the Illinois Department of Law Enforcement.
+"Director" – The Director of the Illinois Department of State Police.

 "Fiscal Officer" – A designated appropriate elected official of a participating unit of local government to act as the financial officer of the particular MEG and person responsible for receiving and expending funds for the operation of the MEG.